anthonysgro/fosterwhere/README.md

 - If Google API responds with a "transportation mode not available for region", show user on error page.
 - Cache all graphs so the app doesn't have to generate them each time a user clicks a new algorithm button.

-## Startup Guide
+## Startup Dev Guide
 -   **Easy Local Start-Up**
 -   run `npm run start:dev` command
 -   [go to development port 8000](http://localhost:8000)
 -   You will have to create a `.env` file in the root directory with your own Google API Keys.
 You need to generate two: one each for the Google Geocoding API and Google Directions API.
--   have fun!
+Additionally, you may have to change the Google Maps API key on the client.
+Please remember that you are responsible for your API keys, protect them with quotas and restrictions!

 ## Built With...
 Node.js, Express, React, Heroku, and Google APIs.